goabstract/Awesome-Design-Tools/Awesome-Design-Conferences.md

 ### September

 * [SmashingConf](https://smashingconf.com/freiburg-2020) — friendly, inclusive events that are focused on real-world problems and solutions.
 Their focus is on front-end and UX but we cover everything web, be it UI design or machine learning. // September 7-8 // Freiburg, Germany
-* [Circles](https://circlesconference.com/) — 3-day creative design conference, bringing together designers and makers from around the globe.
+* [Circles](https://circlesconference.com/) — a three-day creative design conference, bringing together designers and makers from around the globe.
 Learning from transformative thinkers and connecting with like-minded innovators, it provides a space where you’ll be challenged to push yourself in the creative process. // September 10-11 // Richardson, USA
 * [dConstruct](https://2020.dconstruct.org/) — // September 11 // Brighton, UK
-* [Digital Labin](https://digitalab.in/) — a 2 day ICT conference bringing you top of the line keynote speakers in web, mobile and software design and development.
+* [Digital Labin](https://digitalab.in/) — a two-day ICT conference bringing you top of the line keynote speakers in web, mobile and software design and development.
 Additionally, we are happy to have professional workshops, many networking activities and a party to remember. // September 25-26 // Labin, Croatia

 </article>